LibertyCap10/the-collective-individual/manuscript/04-significant-frames/index.md

 ---
-title: "Primordial Frames"
+title: "Significant Frames"
 status: draft
 ---

-# Primordial Frames
+# Significant Frames

 Before there are social roles or institutions, there are primordial frames:
 - Self vs. world